 history

-HG Fine Art began as Hubert Gallery over three decades ago on Manhattan's Upper East Side on the corner of Madison Ave & 80th Street.
-The gallery was founded in 1989 by Greg Hubert who specialized in Modern Master works on paper by such artists as Matisse, Picasso, Miro and Calder.
+Hubert Gallery was established in 1989 on the corner of Madison Ave & 80th Street.
+The gallery was founded by Gregory Hubert who specialized in Modern Master works on paper by such artists as Matisse, Picasso, Miro and Calder.
 In 2016, the gallery moved to a historic townhouse at 16 East 79th Street where it focused on exhibiting works by contemporary artists.
-In 2023, Lydia May Furuta, the longtime Director of the gallery, took over as owner and shortened the gallery name to HG Fine Art.
-In 2025, after nearly ten years, the gallery moved back to Madison Ave to 764 Madison Ave near the corner of 66th Street.
+In 2023, Lydia Furuta, the longtime Director of the gallery, took over as owner and shortened the gallery name to HG Fine Art.
+She moved the gallery back to Madison Ave to 764 Madison Avenue in May of 2025.

 Location

-The gallery is located at 764 Madison Ave (between 65th & 66th Streets).
-We are open Thursdays from 12 - 5 pm and by appointment.
+The gallery is located in the heart of the Upper East Side at 764 Madison Ave (between 65th & 66th Streets).
+We are open by appointment only from July - August.

-Lydia May Furuta is the Principal/Director of HG Fine Art.
+Lydia Furuta is the Owner/Director of HG Fine Art.
 She is a seasoned art dealer, gallerist and artist with over 25 years of experience in the New York Art World.
 Before taking ownership of Hubert Gallery, she served as its Director for over ten years.
 She also served for five years as a Director at Hollis Taggart Galleries in Chelsea and for five years as a Director at Mimi Ferzt Gallery in SoHo.
 Originally from Los Angeles, she began her art career as a Curatorial Assistant at the Craft & Folk Art Museum, Los Angeles under a J. Paul Getty Grant before moving to New York in the late nineties.
 She holds a B.A. in Studio Art from the University of California, Irvine and attended an M.F.A. program at the School of Visual Arts, New York.
-She is a member of Art Table, the leadership organization for professional women in the arts and the American Federation of Arts.
+She is a member of the New York Chapter of AWAD (the Association of Women Art Dealers); Art Table, the leadership organization for professional women in the arts; and the American Federation of Arts.